 If no scheduled Event is currently executing, it returns -1.

-A scheduled Event may not be executing if the GetCurrentEventId is called as part of the SMP global events (See clause 5.3.4)
+A scheduled Event may not be executing if GetCurrentEventId is called as part of the SMP global events (See clause 5.3.4)

 ECSS-E-ST-40-07_1440187

 The IScheduler GetNextScheduledEventTime method shall return the Simulation Time of the execution of the next scheduled Simulation Time, Epoch Time or Mission Time Event.